qmk/qmk_toolbox/readme.md

 ### Download

-A Windows and macOS version are available, and you can get [the latest release here](https://github.com/qmk/qmk_toolbox/releases).
+Windows and macOS versions are available, and you can get [the latest release here](https://github.com/qmk/qmk_toolbox/releases).

 For Homebrew users, it is also available as a Cask: